RED-CROWNED CRANES

 Mating is brief.
 The male leans on the female's back and steadies himself by flapping his wings while the female keep from falling down by placing her beak in the snow.
 After mating is completed the male and female bow to each other.
 Mating takes place two or three times a day and continues well into the nesting season.

 Nests are built on the ground and tended by both parents during the four- to- five-week incubation period.
-Females usually lay two eggs but only one chick generally survives.
 Parents take turns carrying for the young which are vulnerable to attacks from foxes, cows, large raptors and dogs.
-The chick learns to fly after about three months but remains with its parents for almost a year, after which time it has to fend for itself.
+The female does more of the feeding while the male defends the chicks from predators.
+The chick learn to fly after about three months but remains with its parents for almost a year, after which time it has to fend for itself.

 The birthrate of the Japanese cranes in Japan is starting to decline.
 Part of the problem may be lack of fertility due to inbreeding.
 Having the cranes concentrated in small area also makes them vulnerable to a contagious disease.
 Birds have been killed by flying into electric wires, being hit by cars and trains and swallowing pesticides after falling into slurry tanks.